FAQs: How the Program Works

 Q. How can I submit a book to be considered for purchase by the program?

 A. We review titles all year long for consideration in the program.
-Those that meet our criteria go in front of a review committee that meets once a year in the fall.
-The first step for consideration is to send a non-returnable finished copy of your book to the address below.
-Purchasing decisions are made on a variety of factors: committee recommendations, pricing and availability.
-Patience is key — the process takes time.
+Those that meet our criteria go in front of a review committee that meets once a year.
+The first step for consideration is to send a non-returnable finished copy to the address below.
+Choosing a dozen books each year for all of Maine’s children is no small feat, patience is key — the process takes time.

 110 Free Street